*This post is sponsored by The Home Depot.

 In order to use those spade bits you need a drill and this Ryobi cordless brushless 1/2 in. drill / driver will work perfectly.
 This drill has 24 torque options on the clutch so if you’re using a big spade bit through thicker wood you still have enough power to get through seamlessly.

-I used this drill in combination with the 3/4″ Bosch spade bit to make a bunch of holes into 2×2 .
+I used this drill in combination with the 3/4″ Bosch spade bit to make a bunch of holes into 2×2 wood board.
 The new and innovative 3-jaw Jacobs chuck on this Ryobi drill makes inserting a hex bit super easy.
-The hex shank on the Bosch daredevil spade bits with power groove reduces bit slippage in the drill.
+Then the hex shank on the Bosch daredevil spade bits with power groove reduces bit slippage in the drill.
 Combined they make the perfect pair for drilling circular holes.

 See above how the spade bit produces clean boring through a lot of holes.
-No messy tear out or loose bits to sand down, just a perfectly clean hole.
+There’s no messy tear out or loose bits to sand down, just a perfectly clean hole.
 It also helps that the drill is amazing as well.

 This Ryobi drill / driver with its brushless motor provides longer runtime and extended tool life when compared to brushed motors.
 In addition it features a two speed gear box for when you really need to crank the RPMS (0 to 600/0 to 1,800 RPM).
 As with all newer Ryobi drills this one is equipped with a LED light to illuminate the work area.
 And a grip zone with micro texture for great grip and comfort.